 The Other Types of H2O2

 Yes, there are different types of hydrogen peroxide, and each of them have their own specific uses.
 A lot of people recognize and use the 3% hydrogen peroxide solution packed in brown bottles at pharmacies and grocery stores.
 This is the common household disinfectant as the solution is weak.
-Hydrogen peroxide is also used in hair dyes with concentrations going from 6% to 10%.
+Hydrogen peroxide is also used in cosmetic products with concentrations going from 6% to 10%.

 Apart from that, ‘food-grade’ hydrogen peroxide has a 35% concentration, which isn’t fit for human consumption.
 To get an idea of its danger, do note that industrial-strength hydrogen peroxide used in manufacturing electronics has a 90% concentration.